If tomorrow, you meet Bill Gates in the elevator or get a call from Warren Buffet asking you to pitch your business, will you know what to say?

 A type of a short form pitch is an elevator pitch which is usually pegged at 30 seconds.
 In 30 seconds, you must clearly state the pertinent details of your business.

-For long form pitches and it is everything in your short form pitch, and in addition, delve into more details about the following:
+For long-form pitches, you include everything in your short-form pitch and then delve into more details about the following:

 a. why you started the business (you need to support this with concrete facts if you are pitching to investors or potential partners